Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

-\textbf{Hierarchies in Token Embeddings.} To explore the intrinsic structure within the representations of foundation models, we first utilize \textbf{$\delta$-hyperbolicity}~\cite{gromov1987hyperbolic}---a curvature notion that quantifies the extent to which a metric space $(X, d)$ deviates globally from a perfect tree metric.
-Formal details are provided in Appendix~\ref{appendix:delta_hyperbolicity}.
-Each token within a prompt is treated as a point in a discrete metric space $X$, and a graph is constructed based on similarity scores between each pair.
-We evaluate the hyperbolicity of token embeddings in LLMs, where lower values suggest a tree-like structure (Table~\ref{tab:hyperbolicity_metric}).
+\textbf{Hierarchies in Token Embeddings.} Based on the above results validating Euclidean embeddings' limitations, we further show that these structures which Euclidean spaces struggles to embed is prevalent in foundation models.
+To explore the intrinsic structure within the representations of foundation models, we utilize \textbf{$\delta$-hyperbolicity}~\cite{gromov1987hyperbolic}, which quantifies the extent to which a metric space deviates globally from a tree metric (see \cref{appendix:delta_hyperbolicity}).
+Each token is treated as a point in a discrete metric space $X$, and a graph is constructed based on similarity scores between each pair.
+We evaluate the hyperbolicity of token embeddings in LLMs, where lower values suggest a tree-like structure.
 As shown in \cref{hyperbolicity}, the consistently low $\delta$-hyperbolicity values suggest \textit{hierarchical structures} within each prompt across diverse datasets.